Liwei-Master/Imposer/README.md

 ## Tools
 Django nginx wsgi mysql

-## Schedule
+## Process
-1. the entire project is completed within 2 weeks
+1. the entire project has been completed within 2 weeks
-2. the Agile developing model will be used.
+2. the Agile developing model is used.
 (eg. aim to have a car: first build a bicycle, then a bike, finally a car  )
-3. more to come
+3. Back end is based on the Front end.

 ## Team
 There are 3 menbers contributing to this project: